cvass1/CV/README.md

 - In-depth credit analysis of issuers, covered bond pools and RMBS collateral
 - Building analytical tools for efficient risk management, relative value and P&L monitoring

+## Skills

+#### Analytics & Problem Solving
+I have a strong analytical skill set which I gained from my scientific studies and developed throughout my career building analytical tools, monitoring financial market data and using unique insights to make decisions on strategies and risks.

+#### Communication & Team Work
+During my career I have developed strong communication skills through daily interactions with management and other internal stakeholders to convey risk metrics, market conditions and strategic views in a timely and accurate manner.
+I have also developed strong team working skills, particularly having worked for a multinational company where I've needed to be organised and flexible to communicate and collaborate with members of my team globally.

+#### Resilience & Work Ethic
+I enjoy being challenged and have built up resilience and a strong work ethic from working extended hours under high pressure to solve problems and execute strategies as quickly and successfully as possible.

 ## Projects

 | Name                         | Description       | Tech/tools        |